What is a Corporate Reorganization Clause?

 2. Corporate buyouts

 Corporate buyouts are a form of corporate reorganization where an entity acquires a controlling interest in another company.
-Usually, the buyer acquires more than 50% of the target company in order to gain the upper hand in decision making of the company.
+Usually, the buyer acquires more than 50% of the target company in order to gain the upper hand in decision making for the company.

 The target companies for buyouts are mostly undervalued or underperforming companies that can be turned around before going public in later years.
 They can also include family-owned businesses whose owners wish to retire.